Chapter 37 : Who Bombed Judi Bari?

 Furthermore, the nature of Bari’s wounds rule out the FBI’s claim.
 Her injuries resulting from the explosion—four breaks in her pelvis, a smashed sacrum, a crushed coccyx bone, and a deep puncture wound in her buttocks where she was impaled by a spring from her car seat, all the way to the bone—could not have resulted from a blast from the rear floorboard and were entirely consistent with the concealment of the bomb under her driver’s seat.
 [36] She also suffered injuries to her right leg and internal soft tissue damage, but not a scratch on her back in stark contradiction with what one would have expected to find had the bomb been placed on the vehicle’s left rear passenger floorboards.
 [37]

 The effects of the bomb on the contents located in the back seat of the vehicle also rule out Doyle’s placement of the bomb.
 The agent had speculated that Bari had placed her guitar on top of the device, thus proving that she knew it was there, but the guitar case survived the explosion intact, lacking any blast residue or any bomb parts embedded in it.
 [38] Even more curiously, Bari had loaded her childhood violin near the guitar, and it suffered almost no damage at all, except for a crack in the f-holes.
-Sensing, perhaps, that this intact fiddle discredited their own charges, the FBI has to this day refused to return it.
+Sensing, perhaps, that this intact fiddle discredited their own charges, the FBI refused to return until legal forced to do so in 2017.
 [39]

 Furthermore, the forensic evidence of the blast damage to the vehicle itself clearly shows that the bomb could not have been located where Doyle said it was.
 The attempts by Bari’s legal team to acquire this evidence were by no means easy.
 They were denied access to the vehicle by Alameda County Superior Court Judge Henry Ramsey until June 15.
 [40] By that time the Oakland police had dismantled the damaged Subaru, including the seats and the floorpan, and they removed all of the movable property (which they tagged as evidence).
 [41] Even then, the Bari’s legal team had to seek a TRO from Ramsey to prevent the Oakland Police from leaving what was left of the vehicle from being exposed to the elements.
 [42] Luckily the Police had taken photographs and these would eventually prove sufficiently damaging to the FBI’s case against the victims.
 Even still, it took several years to acquire them.
 The photographs confirmed what Bari and her legal team had suspected all along: